1-877-929-7245

 We embark on one of the world's most spectacular rail journeys today on the PeruRail Lake Titicaca train as we travel from Puno to the Incan capital of Cusco.
 A full-day experience sees us pass through a procession of amazing Andean scenes as we cross the Peruvian Highlands.

-The train pauses at the highest point on route, the La Raya Pass, which sits more than 14,000 feet above sea level.
-Here we can view the small chapel or admire the jaw-dropping vistas of untouched, sublime nature.
+The train pauses at the highest point, the La Raya Pass, which sits more than 14,000 feet above sea level.
+Here, we can view the small chapel or admire the jaw-dropping vistas of untouched nature.

-Arriving in Cusco in the evening, we transfer to our charming 4-Star hotel.
+Arriving in Cusco in the evening, we transfer to our charming four-star hotel.
 Just a short walk from the main square, the hotel is set within an attractive 17th-century colonial mansion.

 After viewing the grand colonial cathedral that took more than a century to build, we enjoy lunch at a local restaurant before the rest of the day is free.